What Is DKIM and How Can It Boost Your Email Security?

 What is a DKIM record check?

 A DKIM record check is a process that verifies whether a domain has a correct DKIM record set up.
-The purpose of the DKIM record is to store a public key used to verify the messages signed by the private key.
 Most online tools that offer DKIM record checks verify the domain name, the public key's syntax, and the DNS entries set up on the corresponding domains.

 What is a DKIM selector?